AdilElFarissi/nsl-opensim-currency-for-btcpay/README.md

 + A correctly installed and synced BTCPay instance with a correctly set store and wallet.
 Those can be self-hosted or installed on a VPS... or you can use a third-party host without installations (not recommanded!). more infos here: https://docs.btcpayserver.org/Deployment/

-+ An PHP server under https (important! don't use without TLS/SSL).
-Due to the removal of the xmlrpc-encode/decode and the json_encode/decode functions in PHP8 without a replacement, the max compatible PHP version is the last PHP7.
-The PHP part do not work with PHP8.
++ A PHP server under https (important! don't use without TLS/SSL).
+Due to the removal of the xmlrpc functions in PHP 8, the max compatible PHP version is the last PHP 7.4.
+The PHP part do not work with PHP 8.

 + Opensimulator >= v0.9.3 (SSL/TLSed recommanded).